Lots of Ordinary Things, Taken Together…

 You Can Make Posts Here Too

-Don’t make Pastor Rachael guess what the photo is (unless you’re messing with her – do you).
-Send the photo and a few sentences, as they should appear.
-She might edit a bit for website formatting or clarity, but otherwise she’ll make the post and then you will have shared something from the church.
+Don’t make Pastor Rachael or the other editors guess what the photo is (unless you’re messing with them).
+Send the photo and a few sentences as they should appear.
+They might edit a bit for website formatting or clarity, but otherwise they will make the post and then you will have shared something from the church.
 Thank you!
-It will come from The Office account on the website, which is the people’s work.
+It will come from The Office account on the website, which is the people’s work – i.e. from all of you!

-Your new website is designed for all of you to be sharing the church more publicly.
-It is ready for you to begin doing this.
+Your church website is designed for all of you to be sharing the church much more publicly than you ever have before.
+It is ready for you to be doing this.

 About Photos

 For photos that show people’s likeness (i.e. if you can tell who they are in the photo), they will need to sign a photo release.
-So for now please only include photos of people if you have their express permission to share their photo, because we will need to check in with them about that permission before using your photo.
-You can always share your own photo, and you can share photos of things like stained glass windows.
+So for now please only include photos of people if you have their express permission to share their photo on this website, because we will need to check in with them about that permission before sharing your photo.
+You can always share your own photo of yourself, and you can share photos of things like stained glass windows.

 Ideas